Misharosejoseph/se-intern-assignment/README.md

 # se-intern-assignment
 # Data Structures & Systems Design Assignment

-## Problems
-1. LRU Cache Implementation
+## Problem 1: LRU Cache
+Implemented an LRU Cache using a HashMap and Doubly Linked List to achieve O(1) time complexity for get() and put() operations.

-2. Event Scheduler
+## Problem 2: Event Scheduler
+Implemented functions to:
+- Check if a person can attend all events
+- Calculate minimum number of meeting rooms required

-## Language
+## Files
-Python
+lru_cache.py – LRU Cache implementation
+event_scheduler.py – Event scheduling algorithms

 ## How to Run

 python lru_cache.py
 python event_scheduler.py

-## Explanation
-Includes O(1) LRU cache using hashmap + doubly linked list.

-Event scheduler calculates overlap and minimum rooms required.